finalfusion/finalfrontier/man/finalfrontier-skipgram.1.md

 :   The minimum count controls discarding of infrequent.
 Words occuring
     fewer than *FREQ* times are not considered during training.
 The default minimum count is 5.

-`--target-size` *SIZE*

-:   The target size for the token vocabulary.
-At most *SIZE* tokens are
-    included for training.
-Only tokens appearing more frequently than the token at *SIZE* are included.

 `--minn` *LEN*